-Get support from powerful personalities.
 Whether it’s an influencer or a CEO, you’ll need the backing of those that matter to others.
 In every organization, no matter how flat, or how high, leaders still stand out.
 Make sure you have their support and voice for your program.
 It will encourage others to listen and participate.

-Create strong communications centered around education.
 Once you have your backbone, it’s time to not only use their voice, but develop a strong communications plan for your program and provide clear directions for participants.
 The easier you can make things, the better.
 If things are complicated, you’ll quickly find that less passionate people will give up and go back to what they did before.